-Bob Dylan epitomises the troubadour ideal and is frequently referenced as the most important musician of the 20th Century, known for his poetic expressions and gruff voice.
+Bob Dylan epitomises the troubadour ideal and is frequently referenced as the most important musician of the 20th Century, known for his poetic expressions, gruff voice and his ability to encapsulate the message in his songs.
 A major figure of the 1960s American folk renaissance, Dylan inspired many major artists of the time and has released 38 studio albums and was signed by John Hammond to Columbia Records.

 Dylan's 1965 single, Like a Rolling Stone, produced by Tom Wilson, has been described as challenging and transforming the "artistic conventions of its time, for all time" scoring #1 in Rolling Stone's 500 Greatest Songs Of All Time.
 Furthermore, like Mark Twain, Shakespeare and Oscar Wilde, Bob Dylan changed the English lexicon coining numerous phrases that have become commonplace.